Permissioning Knowledge in Guru

 - Click Add.

-Removing a Group’s folder permission
+Removing access to a folder

-- Open the Collection and folder.
+- Open the Collection and select the folder.

 - Click ︙ > Edit permissions.